-That’s a fancy sentence, so here’s a plainer one: we just thought it’d be really damn cool if a system made is easy to discover and distribute as much of the world’s information as possible, but was owned and controlled by no one.
+That’s a fancy sentence, so here’s a plainer one: we just thought it’d be really damn cool if there was a system that made it easy to discover and distribute as much of the world’s information as possible but was owned and controlled by no one.

-1 In the information theoretic sense, i.e. any data.
-LBRY facilitates distribution of all data, whether it be a video or a spreadsheet.
+1 In the information theoretic sense, LBRY facilitates distribution of all data, whether it be a video or a spreadsheet.

 2 Accessible anywhere in the world on any internet-connected device.